-have completed the following units of competency (or equivalent): AHC50820 Diploma of Nursery Management To commence this qualification, individuals must demonstrate they have skills and knowledge in the application of: cultivating, growing and harvesting/production skills for a variety of plant types, including pest and disease control technology and equipment that apply in a production nursery or retail nursery workplace health and safety, pest management and biosecurity processes and regulations that apply in a production nursery or retail nursery workplace The skills and knowledge may have been acquired through completion of a Certificate III or higher qualification relating to nursery or horticulture, or industry experience.
+have completed the following units of competency (or equivalent): AHCCHM304 Transport and store chemicals AHCCHM307 Prepare and apply chemicals to control pest, weeds and diseases AHCPCM308 Identify and select plants AHCPMG301 Control weeds AHCPMG302 Control plant pests, diseases and disorders AHCSOL304 Implement soil improvements for garden and turf areas AHCWHS302 Contribute to workplace health and safety processes OR have relevant equivalent skills and knowledge acquired through participation in the horticulture industry.
+AHC50820 Diploma of Nursery Management To commence this qualification, individuals must demonstrate they have skills and knowledge in the application of: cultivating, growing and harvesting/production skills for a variety of plant types, including pest and disease control technology and equipment that apply in a production nursery or retail nursery workplace health and safety, pest management and biosecurity processes and regulations that apply in a production nursery or retail nursery workplace The skills and knowledge may have been acquired through completion of a Certificate III or higher qualification relating to nursery or horticulture, or industry experience.